-- Protect gas cylinders from excessive heat, mechanical shocks, physical damage, slag, open flames, sparks, and arcs. - Insure cylinders are held secure and upright to prevent tipping or falling over. - · Never allow the welding/cutting electrode or earth clamp to touch the gas cylinder, do not drape welding cables over the cylinder. - · Never weld/cut on a pressurised gas cylinder, it will explode and kill you. - · Open the cylinder valve slowly and turn your face away from the cylinder outlet valve and gas regulator.
+- Protect gas cylinders from excessive heat, mechanical shocks, physical damage, slag, open flames, sparks, and arcs. - Insure cylinders are held secure and upright to prevent tipping or falling over. - · Never allow the welding/cutting electrode or earth clamp to touch the gas cylinder, do not drape welding cables over the cylinder.

 Gas build up.
 The build up of gas can causes a toxic environment, deplete the oxygen content in the air resulting in death or injury.
-Many gases use in welding/cutting are invisible and odourless.
+Many